godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/integration.md

 ### Restriction of Memory Usage

 Polyjuice runs EVM on [ckb-vm](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0003-ckb-vm/0003-ckb-vm.md#risc-v-runtime-model).
 EVM has no limit on memory usage, yet EVM has a limit of 1024 on stack depth.
 But, ckb-vm can currently use a maximum of 4MB of memory, of which 3MB is for heap space and 1MB is for stack space.
-For more information, refer to [here](https://github.com/nervosnetwork/riscv-newlib/blob/00c6ae3c481bc62b4ac016b3e86c508cdf2e68d2/libgloss/riscv/sys_sbrk.c#L38-L56).
+For more information, refer [here](https://github.com/nervosnetwork/riscv-newlib/blob/00c6ae3c481bc62b4ac016b3e86c508cdf2e68d2/libgloss/riscv/sys_sbrk.c#L38-L56).

 ### Others